De Havilland Vampire: United Kingdom

-At its peak, a total of 19 RAF squadrons flew the Vampire FB.5 in Europe, the Middle East and the Far East.
-By far, the theatre in which the largest number of Vampires were stationed was Germany; this extensive deployment by the RAF has been viewed as one measure of the emerging Cold War climate between West and East Europe, as well as being a reaction to events such as the Korean War and the Berlin Blockade.
+At its peak, a total of 19 RAF squadrons flew the Vampire FB.5 in Europe, the Middle East, and the Far East.
+By far, the theatre in which the largest number of Vampires were stationed was Germany; this extensive deployment by the RAF has been viewed as one measure of the emerging Cold War climate between Western and Eastern Europe, as well as being a reaction to events such as the Korean War and the Berlin Blockade.
 Vampires were also operated by a number of active and reserve squadrons stationed in the UK.

 A number of RAF Vampires were used in active combat within the Far East during the Malayan Emergency, fought in the late 1940s and early 1950s.
 Specifically, the Vampire FB.5 typically undertook attack missions using a combination of rockets and bombs against insurgent targets often located in remote jungle areas throughout in Malaysia.
 The Vampire FB.5 became the most numerous single-seat variant of the type, 473 aircraft having been produced.

 Experience of Vampire operation in tropical climates led to the development of new models featuring refrigeration equipment for pilot comfort and increasingly powerful models of the Goblin engine, to counter the degradation of performance in hot conditions.
 The RAF decided to adopt a new model of the Vampire featuring the Goblin 3 engine.
-Accordingly, in January 1952, the first Vampire FB.9 was introduced to service and were first used by the Far East Air Force, soon replacing its older FB.5 aircraft.
+Accordingly, in January 1952, the first Vampire FB.9s were introduced to service and first used by the Far East Air Force, soon replacing its older FB.5 aircraft.
 The FB.9 was deployed to various parts of the Middle East and Africa, including a brief 1954 deployment against Mau Mau insurgents in Kenya.
 It was gradually replaced by the de Havilland Venom, a swept wing development of the Vampire.